20camerhadd/SpiritAppTest/README.md

 # SpiritAppTest
 Test of each component of the app.
-Just unzip the folder and put it into user/AndroidStudioProjects Everytime you upload, use the format AppName_Version(start at 1,2,3...)_Initials_Date(DD-MM-YYYY)
+Just unzip the folder and put it into user/AndroidStudioProjects .
+Everytime you upload, use the format AppName_Version_Initials_Date(MM-DD-YYYY) .

+E.g. TEST_v1_CH_03-10-2020